-U.S. hotels bank on loyalty programs in push for direct booking
+CORRECTED-U.S. hotels bank on loyalty programs in push for direct booking

 "It's costly for hotel companies," said Telsey Advisory Group analyst David Katz.
 "Necessary, but costly."

 Cutting commissions is important enough that the hotel chains have made it easier for loyal customers to win free stays.
-This has helped them gain ground, although online travel agents still account for the overwhelming majority of U.S. hotel bookings.
+This has helped them gain ground, although online travel agents still account for a substantial portion of U.S. hotel bookings.

 Six of the top 10 hotel brands had direct bookings increase from May 2016 to May 2017, a recent report by audience insight company Hitwise showed, while just three of the top eight online travel agencies had more bookings during that period.